patclaffey/patclaffey.github.io/_posts/2015-5-6-Getting_Started_Bloging_on_GitHub.md

 ###Install Gem Bundler
 Bundler is a package manager that makes versioning Ruby software like Jekyll a lot easier.
-To install Bundler, run the command "gem install bundle".
+To install Bundler, run the command:

+    gem install bundle
 This command should without any errors, provided that Gemfile is setup correctly.

 ###Setup the file called Gemfile